The video game and the American game manual disagree on the proper spelling of Radaxian.

 Welcome to Radaxian Castle, the palatial home of Alex's royal family.
 That creepy old man told us earlier that Alex's brother is imprisoned here.
 If I know anything about classic video game story structure - and I think I do - this castle will also play host to the final showdown between Alex and the evil Janken.
 But first, Alex has to navigate the castle.
 Janken's followers have done some massive redecorating, turning the castle in an annoying maze filled with tricks, traps, a shitload of spikes.
 It's kind of like Wart's castle from Super Mario 2, except smaller.
 Also, this game came first.

 None of the puzzles in the castle are particularly difficult, but they will require at least a little bit of thinking on your part.
 For instance, take a look at the room pictured above.
 There are two letters, T and A, comprised entirely of breakable blocks.
 To make it to the ladder at the top of screen, you'll have to strategically break blocks so you can climb upwards.
-The programers of Miracle World are exceptionally nice, so if you manage to mess up a puzzle, you can reset it by leaving the room and then reentering it.
+The programmers of Miracle World are exceptionally nice, so if you manage to mess up a puzzle, you can reset it by leaving the room and then reentering it.

 Eventually you'll find your brother Igul trapped in a cage.
 After you free him by hitting some vaguely gay pink blocks, he tells you that he is sorry, but the Janken is in another castle; the game's end boss has headed off to the Nibana Kingdom to steal the Moonlight Stone Medallion.
 Igul also tells you to find a letter he wrote warning of Janken's evil plan and deliver it to High Stone, the king of Nibana, before it's too late.